 The mid-1880s saw the native-born working class struggling to understand the new labor system of the Gilded Age.
 With the promises of mutually respectful employer-employee relations at the center of early Republican free labor ideology shown to be a farce and workers living increasing desperate lives in dirty and dangerous factories and condemned to poverty, the American working-class sought to even the playing field between employer and employee.
 The Knights of Labor promised the eight-hour day; in a period when labor looked for a single panacea to solve all problems rather than a deep class analysis of labor-employer relations, the working-class jumped to the idea.
 The Knights, led by Terence Powderly, grew rapidly in the mid-1880s, even though Powderly didn’t really envision the organization as a radical challenge to capitalism.
 Still, “Eight Hours for Work, Eight Hours for Sleep, Eight Hours for What You Will” became the slogan for a million or more Americans.
 But Powderly’s control over the organization was tenuous and with the Knights defined as open to all workers, it meant that anarchists and other radicals could easily join and then try to convert workers to their cause.

 The center of 8-hour organizing was in Chicago, where small numbers of radicals began organizing workers to demand the 8-hour day and threaten a general strike if denied.
 On May 1, 1886, between 300,000 and 500,000 workers walked off their job around the nation.
 Probably 80,000 of those workers were in Chicago.
 The police responded with sadly predictable violence.
 On May 3, police murdered 6 strikers at the McCormick Harvesting Machine plant.
 The McCormick workers had been battling with their employer for a year, who had hired Pinkertons to beat them.
 They combined their already existing struggle with the 8-hour day to become some of the most respected working-class militants in the city.
-Responding to the murders, labor called a march to protest police violence the next day at Haymarket Square, which somewhere between 1000-3000 people attended.
+Responding to the murders, anarchists called a march to protest police violence the next day at Haymarket Square, which maybe 1,500 people attended.
+It was not a particularly large rally for the moment.

 Poster announcing the Haymarket rally